Dethon/show-the-flow/README.md

 * **UI**: Accessible in the "`/`" path.

 There are two options to deploy the application:

 ### Docker

 Other than the development one there is a deployment Docker image definition in the `Dockerfile`.
-To start the container just type:
+This is the recommended approach, to start the container just type:
 ```
 docker-compose up -d --build deploy
 ```
 By default the container will be listening to the port `8190`.
 You can personalize it by editing the `.env` file.

 ### Run with Poetry

-You can also intall the application and all its dependencies in a virtual environment with `Poetry`.
+If you just want to quickly spin up the application for your own use you can also install it and all its dependencies in a virtual environment with `Poetry`.
 This approach requires `python 3.10`.

 First install `Poetry` if you don't have it already:
 ```